deckerweb/portfolio-content/README.md

 ## Description:

+The Portfolio CPT is defacto like "Posts" but just on its own.

+The Post Type comes with two taxonomies registered as well, Portfolio Categories and Portfolio Tags.

 This plugin is fully translateable by default so it works perfectly for multlingual installs - and multilingual plugins like Polylang.